flutter/flutter-intellij/docs/testing.md

 Keybindings:
 * verify that the hot reload keybinding works (on a mac: `cmd-option-;` or `cmd-\`)
+* verify that the reload-on-save feature works (hitting cmd-S / ctrl-s triggers a reload)

 ## Hot Restart

 * change the text and counter line back